LaubPlusCo/LaubPlusCo.Helix.VsTemplates/README.md

 The extension can be installed via Visual Studio Extensions and Updates

-Visual Studio 2015 and 2017 are both supported but the built-in module templates does not support being loaded in Visual Studio 2015.
+Visual Studio 2015, 2017 and 2019 are supported but the built-in module templates does not support being loaded in Visual Studio 2015.
 You will need to make your own templates or upgrade VS.

 > **Important Note:** You need to run Visual Studio as administrator to use this extension.
 > *Guide to always start Visual Studio as administrator*